PritK99/ML-Toolbox/README.md

 ## Getting Started

 The datasets are either public datasets from libraries (such as Fashion-MNIST) or datasets downloaded from Kaggle.
 Details about each dataset used can be found in `assets/data/README.md`.
-The datasets can be downloaded from their original sources or from <a href="https://iiithydresearch-my.sharepoint.com/:f:/g/personal/prit_kanadiya_research_iiit_ac_in/IgCAsvxlQCVzQIFTEjRVEk71AbHk8xwgYtHWHMbOREhGvnk?e=mU1mg3">this link</a>.
+The datasets can be downloaded from their original sources or from <a target="_blank" href="https://iiithydresearch-my.sharepoint.com/:f:/g/personal/prit_kanadiya_research_iiit_ac_in/IgCAsvxlQCVzQIFTEjRVEk71AbHk8xwgYtHWHMbOREhGvnk?e=mU1mg3">this link</a>.
 Once downloaded, the datasets must be placed in the `/assets/data` folder.

 ## Major References